Operations Manager Resume Examples (Text Format)

 Profile

-Business management professional with high-level analytic skills and leadership experience, including management of a department of more than 100 employees.
-Experience in call center operations and workforce management solutions.
+Business Manager with high-level analytic skills and leadership experience, including management of a department of 100+ employees.
+Demonstrated success in call center operations and workforce management solutions.

 Key Skills